+IX.
 Assessments and Grading

-There are several types of assignments in this course.
-For most assignments, you will receive a grade based on rubric provided.
-Late assignments will be graded at half credit.
+There are several different types of assignments that you will have to complete.
+For most assignments, you will receive a grade based on the grading rubric provided.
+There are no make-ups available for assignments.
 Once assigned, assignments are available online at all times up until the deadlines.
 Because they are assigned well ahead of time, documentation of illness or a serious personal matter must be provided for at least five of the seven days of the week of the assignment's deadline for any accommodations to be made.
-This documentation must go through the Dean of Students Instructor Notifications page (https://care.dso.ufl.edu/instructornotifications/).
+This documentation must go through the Dean of Students Instructor Notifications page (https://care.dso.ufl.edu/instructor-notifications/).
 It is especially important not to wait until just before the deadlines to complete assignments.
-A technical problem occurring just before the deadline is not a valid excuse for not completing the assignment.
+A computer problem happening just before the deadline is not a valid excuse for not completing the assignment.
 If there is a technical problem with accessing the website or a particular assignment within Canvas, you must contact eLearning technical support first (and then me) at least 48 hours prior to the deadline, so appropriate steps can be taken to fix the issue and extensions can be given if necessary.
 Thus, check early that you can access the assignments.
 You will not be granted an extension for technical problems if you do not contact me before the deadline.
+It is best to get your assignments done at least two days early.
 It is your responsibility to have and maintain all the equipment and services necessary to participate in an online course.